richard-to/mesop-gemini-2-experiments/README.md

 The demos here use https://github.com/ghchinoy/studio-scaffold as the initial scaffold.

+For a version that performs the web socket connection via Mesop web component, see https://github.com/google/mesop/tree/main/mesop/examples/web_component/gemini_live.
+That version is more reliable/scalable than the demos here.
+The main drawback is that it's not really secure to do a direct web socket connection to the Gemini Live API on the JS client since it exposes the API key.
+To get around that would need to set up a proxy web socket server most likely.

 ## Usage demos

 Mesops websockets mode is required to use these demos.
 In addition, you'll need Python